MattKotsenas/StrongerTypes/README.md

 Stronger Types [![Build Status](http://mattkotsenas-ci.cloudapp.net/job/StrongerTypes/badge/icon)](http://mattkotsenas-ci.cloudapp.net/job/StrongerTypes/)
 ==============

-Stronger Types is a .NET [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391.aspx) that provides general purpose types to make your code safer and easier to read and maintain.
+Stronger Types is a .NET [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391(v=vs.110).aspx) (PCL) that provides general purpose types to make your code safer and easier to read and maintain.
 Each type is its own namespace so you can pick and choose to suit your needs.
+Because it's a Portable Class Library you can reuse this code across:

+* .NET 4+
+* Windows 8+
+* Windows Phone 8.1
+* Windows Phone Silverlight 8
+* Silverlight 5

 ## Getting Started